clojure-emacs/cider/ROADMAP.md

 * Implement some deps injection for ClojureScript REPLs
 * Providing meaningful errors when starting ClojureScript REPLs
 * Make it possible to have a project with only a ClojureScript REPL
-* Merge cljs-tooling into orchard and evolve it a bit
+* Merge cljs-tooling into orchard and evolve it a bit (under consideration, might be better to keep it a separate library)
-* Tackle some of the open Piggieback issues (e.g. https://github.com/cemerick/piggieback/issues/73)
 * Add ability to restart a ClojureScript REPL (https://github.com/clojure-emacs/cider/issues/1874)

 ### Add ClojureScript support for more commands